-Municipalities selecting Option 1 are assigned a prequalified vendor to perform planning activities.
-These PRDOH-procured vendors are assigned based on planning needs defined by Municipalities.
-Vendors also provide specialized planning services and support municipal employees administering the MRP Program.
+Municipalities selecting Option 1 are will be assigned a prequalified vendor procured by PRDOH to perform planning activities.
+These PRDOH procured vendors are assigned based on planning needs defined by Municipalities.
+Vendors are assigned based on planning needs defined by Municipalities.
+The Vendors may also provide specialized planning services and support municipal employees administering the MRP Program.